MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M04_Lab3_Dynamics_365_Field_Service.md

 3. On the **Command Bar**, select the **Convert to Work Order** button.

-4. After the work order creation has completed, click the **OK** button on the pop-up screen to view the Work Order details.
+4. After the work order creation has completed, select the **OK** button on the pop-up screen to view the Work Order details.

-5. Select the **Services** Tab and verify that the **Inspect System Health** and **Inspect Range of Motion** services were added to the work order. **NOTE:** If you do not see them initially, press F5 to refresh your screen.

-6. Select the **Service Task** Tab and verify that 4 tasks were added.